Chris Dyson: American Le Mans Series

 Having made his American Le Mans Series debut at the 2002 12 Hours of Sebring, Dyson went on to drive full-time in the series one year later, teaming with Andy Wallace in their MG-Lola EX257.
 Dyson took four wins and the drivers championship in the LMP 675 class.

-The 2004 season saw the MG-Lola reclassified into the LMP1 category against the Audi R8s; Dyson and Wallace scored 6 podiums in 8 races together.
-In 2005, he finished 2nd in the LMP1 drivers' championship, scoring 6 runner-up finishes.
+The 2004 season saw the MG-Lola reclassified into the LMP1 category against the Audi R8s; Dyson and Wallace scored six podiums in eight races together.
+In 2005, he finished second in the LMP1 drivers' championship, scoring six runner-up finishes.

-Dyson finished 5th in driver points in 2006, with a best finish of 2nd at Mosport.
-Dyson also finished 4th at Laguna Seca with James Weaver, in Weaver's final race.
-2007 saw Dyson team with Guy Smith in a Porsche RS Spyder; the pair finished 4th in points.
+Dyson finished fifth in driver points in 2006, with a best finish of 2nd at Mosport.
+Dyson also finished fourth at Laguna Seca with James Weaver, in Weaver's final race.
+2007 saw Dyson team with Guy Smith in a Porsche RS Spyder; the pair finished fourth in points.

-He finished 6th in points in 2008 and 5th in 2009.
-In 2010, he finished 4th in LMP1 points and won one race with Guy Smith.
+Dyson finished sixth in points in 2008 and 5th in 2009.
+In 2010, he finished fourth in LMP1 points and won one race with Guy Smith.

 In 2011, despite winning only one race, Dyson and Guy Smith won the LMP1 drivers' championship.
 In 2012, Dyson kicked off the season with a class victory at the 12 Hours of Sebring, debuting the new Lola B12/60 Mazda with Guy Smith and Steven Kane.

 24 Hours of Le Mans

-Dyson's first start came in the 2004 24 Hours of Le Mans for Jan Lammers' Racing for Holland team with Lammers and Katsutomo Kaneishi, finishing 7th overall and 6th in the LMP1 class.
+Dyson's first start came in the 2004 24 Hours of Le Mans for Jan Lammers' Racing for Holland team with Lammers and Katsutomo Kaneishi, finishing seventh overall and sixth in the LMP1 class.
 Dyson returned to La Sarthe in the Le Mans for Ray Mallock, retiring after 19 hours.